GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 While we knew that we wanted to tackle this feature request in Manifest V3, none of our existing APIs felt like the right home.
 We also considered aligning with Firefox on their [Content Scripts API][content-scripts], but very early on we identified a couple major drawbacks to this approach.
-First, we knew that we would have incompatible signatures (e.g. dropping `code` support).
-Second, our API had a different set of design constraints (e.g. needing a registration to persist beyond a service worker's lifetime).
+First, we knew that we would have incompatible signatures (e.g. dropping support for the `code` property) Second, our API had a different set of design constraints (e.g. needing a registration to persist beyond a service worker's lifetime).
 Finally, this namespace would also pigeonhole us to content script functionality where we're thinking about scripting in extensions more broadly.

 On the executeScript front, we also wanted to expand what this API could do beyond what the Tabs API version supported.
 More specifically, we wanted to support functions and arguments, more easily